 In Vivo, In Vitro, In Silico

 You may have already heard of in vitro and in vivo; techniques that take place outside a living organism, and those performed within a living organism.
-As the lesser-known third category of study, in silico, is the umbrella term for techniques that make use of computational power.
+A lesser-known third category of study, in silico, is the umbrella term for techniques that make use of computational power.
 The expression in silico was first used in 1989, meaning ‘performed on a computer or via computer simulation1.

 When it comes to drug discovery, it is intuitive to see why in silico methods present good opportunities.
 The stages that follow the design of a new drug are both costly and time-consuming.
 The entire process of drug development can take from 12 to 15 years and cost billions of dollars, but in silico studies have been seen to both speed up the discovery rate and reduce (although not eliminate!) the need for expensive lab work.

 In silico research is usually performed during the drug discovery and optimization process – comprising many computational methods such as homology/comparative modeling, molecular docking, virtual high-throughput screening, quantitative structure-activity relationship methods (QSAR), conformational analysis, the list goes on.

 In this article we will focus on molecular docking since the author has personally worked for some time with the technique – modeling antibodies is tougher than it might seem!

 What is Molecular Docking?

 First off, let’s try to understand the concept of docking and its implications.
 Molecular docking a type of bioinformatic modeling, an essential tool in structural molecular biology and in drug design.
 The purpose of using this technique is to predict the most likely ‘binding scenarios’ between a protein and a ligand, given their three-dimensional structures4,5.